-The user should therefore carefully evaluate the need for Hysteretic Control Mode and balance the increase in output ripple against the real benefit achieved in prolonging battery life.
+It is recommended that the user, therefore, carefully evaluate the need for Hysteretic Control Mode and balance the increase in output ripple against the real benefit achieved in prolonging battery life.
 If the minimum loading on Buck1 is always significantly higher than 1 mA, HCM is typically not needed.

-The relevant EC Table parameter that defines the upper voltage regulation threshold (typically +2.9% of the nominal output voltage) is the Hysteretic Control Mode Upper Regulation Threshold.
+The relevant "Electrical Characteristics" parameter that defines the upper voltage regulation threshold (typically +2.9% of the nominal output voltage) is the Hysteretic Control Mode Upper Regulation Threshold.